pustotnik/zenmake/docs/faq.rst

 **Can I use buildconf.py as usual python script?**

 Yes, you can.
-Such a behavior is supported while you don't try to use reserved config variable names for unappropriated reasons.
+Such a behavior is supported while you don't try to use reserved config variable names for inappropriate reasons.

 **I want to install my project via zenmake without 'bin' and 'lib64' in one directory**